mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 cluster master info.
 These criteria mean that a STOP SLAVE does not yet set a slave as standalone.

-With `auto_rejoin` active, the monitor will try to rejoin any server matching the above requirements.
+With `auto_rejoin` active, the monitor will try to rejoin any servers matching the above requirements.
+Rejoin does not obey `failcount` and will attempt to rejoin any valid servers immediately.
 When activating rejoin manually, the user-designated server must fulfill the same requirements.

 ### Limitations and requirements